rebsonoliveira/sql-server/samples/features/automatic-tuning/force-last-good-plan/README.md

 ## Run this sample

 ### Setup code
-1. Clone this repository using Git for Windows (http://www.git-scm.com/), or download the zip file.
+1. Download [T-SQL script files in sql-scripts](sql-scripts) folder.
+Optionally you can clone this repository using [Git for Windows](http://www.git-scm.com/), or download the zip file.
 2. Download the [WideWorldImporters](../../../databases/wide-world-importers) database and restore it on your server.
 3. Execute setup.sql script on your [WideWorldImporters](../../../databases/wide-world-importers) database that will add necessary stored procedures and indexes.

 ### Configure ASP.NET sample (Only for ASP.NET Sample)
+1. Clone this repository using [Git for Windows](http://www.git-scm.com/), or download the zip file, if you have not done it.
-1. Open appsettings.json file in the root of the folder and change server, database, username, and password in the connection string.
+2. Open appsettings.json file in the root of the folder and change server, database, username, and password in the connection string.
-2. From the project root folder open command prompt and run `dotnet update`, `dotnet build`, and `dotnet run`.
+3. From the project root folder open command prompt and run `dotnet update`, `dotnet build`, and `dotnet run`.
 These commands will update NuGet packages, build project, and run web app.
 As an alternative, open project using Visual Studio 2015 U3, or Visual Studio Code, compile and run sample.

 <a name=sample-details></a>

-This sample demonstrates how SQL Server 2017 analyzes workload, keep track about the last good plan that successfully executed the query, and reverts regressed plan if it is worse that the last known good plan.
+This sample demonstrates how SQL Server 2017 analyzes workload, keep track about the last good plan that successfully executed the query in the past, and reverts regressed plan if it is worse that the last known good plan.
 The following query is used to demonstrate plan regression and correction:

 ```